EmCat2000/manual/08-oop-with-procedures/index.md

 Every
 object is created with predefined methods for <code>set, method, delete-var, delete-method, and clone</code>.
 It has one predefined variable, <var>parent</var>.
-Objects without a parent are created by calling new object:
+Objects without a parent are created by calling <code>new object</code>:

 ![image865.png](assets/image865.png) <!--  style="width:1.57292in;height:0.6875in" / -->